 - Although we mostly associate Mongolia with the Gobi Desert and nomadic tribes living in Yurts, there are big cities!
 Ulaanbaatar, the largest city in Mongolia, has a population of over 1.3 million people (roughly the same as San Diego, California).

 - Because of its location and elevation, Ulaanbaatar experiences extreme swings in temperatures.
-The average annual temperature is only 31.3 F, however, extremes from minus 44 F to 102.2 F have been recorded.
+The average annual temperature is only 31.3-degrees, however, extremes from minus 44-degrees to 102.2-degrees have been recorded.

-- Alaanbaatar suffers from a high level of fine-particle pollution — among the worst in the world — due to dust.
+- Ulaanbaatar suffers from a high level of fine-particle pollution, among the worst in the world, due to dust.
 Particulate matter is responsible for chronic respiratory problems.

 - The Gobi Desert is spreading at an unprecedented rate causing the loss of grasslands.

 - Mongolia has the highest rate of liver cancer in the world.
 Because of the climate, Mongolian cuisine consists mainly of meat and dairy with very few vegetables.
 Vodka is the most prominent alcoholic beverage.